By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns

 And the answer would be: der Frau

-Another possibility to realize that you need to use the dative case are prepositions.
-When you use the following prepositions, you can be 100 % sure that you will have to use dative: ab, aus, bei, mit, nach, seit, von, zu.
+Another possibility to realize that you need to use the German Dative case are prepositions of which the following will be always followed by the Dative case.
+Prepositions that belong to the German Dative case are: ab, aus, bei, mit, nach, seit, von, zu.

 The gender look as follows: